Skip to main content

 • the next required challenge

 Clients then call resolve_challenge until all required challenges are complete.
+At the Go API layer, this shape is represented by LoginResult; the active step is a LoginChallenge.

 What Applications Usually Provide